• Skip to primary navigation

 Potato masala in a bowl garnished with cilantro

 Usually, the traditional method is to boil the potatoes separately and peel and chop.
-Then you temper them with onions and spices, which would take it up quite a long time.
+Then you temper them with onions and spices, which would take up quite a long time.

 But, this recipe does not boil the potatoes separately.
 We will make it as a one-pot dish.